nuta/vhpc2025-keynote/script.md

 # Nabla Containers: Higher-level hypervisor interface

 - The last example is Nabla Containers.
-- In Nabla Containers, the hypervisor does not provide Virtio,it doesn't provide virtual devices.
+- In Nabla Containers, the hypervisor does not provide Virtio, and it doesn't provide virtual devices.
 - Instead, it provides a high-level interface to the guest.

 - Here's the comprehensive list of the hypercalls Nabla provides.